chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_sql_managed_instances.md

 end
 ```

-**Test that there are SQL managed instances that are successfully provisioned.**
+### Test that there are SQL-managed instances that are successfully provisioned

 ```ruby
 describe azure_sql_managed_instances.where(provisioningState: 'Succeeded') do